bg

 Arweave: The Perpetual Endowment

-Arweave rejects the temporary nature of contracts in favour of an endowment model.
+Arweave rejects the temporary nature of contracts in favor of an endowment model.
 A user pays a single, upfront fee to store data.
-The majority of this fee is placed into a storage endowment, a pool of capital designed to generate diminishing returns over time to pay for storage costs indefinitely.
-The economic theory is that as the cost of data storage technology historically declines, the interest accrued from the endowment will be sufficient to cover the costs of permanent storage for centuries.
+The majority of this fee is placed into a storage endowment, a pool of capital designed to generate returns over time to pay for storage costs indefinitely.
+The economic theory is that as the cost of data storage technology declines, the capital in the endowment will be sufficient to cover storage costs for centuries.
+This is achieved through its unique blockweave architecture, where miners must access both the previous block and a randomly selected historical 'recall block' to mine a new one.
+This requirement forms the basis of its Proof-of-Access (PoA) consensus mechanism.
+By compelling miners to prove access to random past data, the network creates a powerful economic incentive to store as much of the entire dataset as possible, ensuring replication and long-term persistence without ongoing payments.

-The Economic Engines: Analysing AR and FIL Tokenomics
+The Economic Engines: Analyzing AR and FIL Tokenomics

 A network's tokenomics reveals its true priorities.
 The differing functions of Filecoin's FIL and Arweave's AR tokens perfectly mirror their underlying philosophies.